 Recently, I decided to transfer all my websites based on a combination of Jekyll + GitHub + GitHub Pages, from fully automatic building with capabilities of GitHub Pages hosting to manual building on my laptop MacBook Pro with macOS Catalina 10.15.
 In this article I will show you how to install in macOS the tools necessary for local work with websites built on the Jekyll platform.
 Let’s begin.

-I have ready-made websites built on the Jekyll platform.
+I have ready-made websites built on the Jekyll platform; version 3.8.6, at the time of the post writing.
 Until now, the function of building websites from source code I trusted to the GitHub Pages hosting, it does it automatically, I also didn’t use the preview function, as the websites were already well established and the changes, which I contributed were of the same type (mainly the publication of new articles), so the probability of a mistake was very small.
 But over the years, websites are getting complicated and now it’s time to build websites myself, locally, on my MacBook Pro laptop with macOS Catalina 10.15.
 In the instructions below I will describe the installation process on macOS of the command line tools necessary for working with websites built on the Jekyll platform (the so-called “Jekyll installation”).

 In order to install all the necessary tools, which are needed to work with Jekyll on macOS (in my case on a MacBook Pro laptop with macOS Catalina 10.15, but it could be an Apple server), we will use Terminal.
 This application does not need to be downloaded and installed from anywhere, it already comes with macOS, i.e it is already preinstalled.
 If this is your first time dealing with Terminal, not be afraid it, just do everything as in my instruction and you will succeed!
 Installation of Jekyll is a really easy process.
 Now let’s get started :)

 Now we need to install the command line tools, in order to be able to compile native extensions.